kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-45: The Tongue’s Ear

-The chamber’s walls are painted white; in the center of each is painted a huge black, barbed spear.
-Rising 4.5’ from the center of the floor is a large, spiral, horn.
-The horn is a greenish-shade of yellow, with many ugly carbuncles.
-The heqeti refer to the horn as “the Tongue’s Ear”, as those seeking an audience with the Great Tongue (10-47) or another of the heqeti leaders must speak their petition into the open mouth of the horn.
-Such petitions are vocalized through a specialized, permanent magic mouth placed on the north wall of the corridor running between 10-47 and 10-49.
-To prevent frivolous petitions, four heqeti chosen (see new monsters) stand guard in the chamber.
-If intruders manage to get to this point without alerting the Great Tongue or others, one of the chosen immediately rushes to the horn and croaks a warning; the heqeti leaders will then flee through the secret door to 10-53 to rally a response.
+* The chamber’s white walls have a huge black, barbed spear painted in the center of each.
+	* Rising 4.5’ from the center of the floor is a large, spiral, horn; greenish-yellow, with many ugly carbuncles (from an abyssal creature, 1250 gp if carefully broken off from the floor).
+	* The heqeti call it “the Tongue’s Ear”.
+Those seeking an audience with the Great Tongue (10-47) or another of heqeti leader must speak their petition into the open mouth of the horn.
+Such petitions are vocalized through a special magic mouth on the north wall of the corridor running between 10-47 and 10-49.
+* To prevent frivolous petitions, four heqeti chosen (new) stand guard.
+	* If intruders get to this point without alerting the Great Tongue or others, a chosen rushes to the horn and croaks a warning; the heqeti leaders will flee through the secret door to 10-53 to rally a response.

+* Unalerted
-Unalerted: Four heqeti chosen.
+	* Four heqeti chosen.
+* Alerted

-Alerted: No one is present here.
+	* No one is present here.

 4 heqeti chosen (see new monsters), as 6th-level fighters: SZ M; AL CE; AC 5; MV 60’, 150’ swimming; HD 6; HP 46, 44, 42, 39; #AT 2; Dmg 3-8 (halberd +1), 1-6 (bite).
 Special attacks: hop; acid tongue (1-6 acid damage); +1 damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold and water/ice.
 Possessions: halberd +1.

-Treasure:
-The horn, from a creature native to the abyss, could be broken off carefully from where it is inserted into the stone floor and sold for 1,250 gp.

 ## Level 10: 46 - 62

 ### 10-46: Great Tongue’s Overlook

-This ledge provides a view of the marsh and ziggurat from a position 55’ above the floor of the marsh.
-The worked walls are pebbled and oily, and contain two 5’x5’ panels displaying half-relief sculptures.
-The sculptures are incredibly lifelike, are still partly painted in vibrant colors, and depict heqeti weavers summoning keqemandri.
-If hacked out of the walls, they might bring 10,000 gp to an Archontean collector of curiosities.
+* This ledge provides a view of the ziggurat from 55’ above the marsh.
+	* The worked walls are pebbled and oily, with two 5’x5’ panels of half-relief sculptures of heqeti weavers summoning keqemandri; incredibly lifelike and still partly painted in vibrant colors (10,000 gp to an Archontean collector of curiosities).

+* Unalerted
-Unalerted: If the complex is taken by surprise, there are no inhabitants here.
+	* If the complex is taken by surprise, there are no inhabitants here.
+* Alerted

-Alerted: Three heqeti apprentices, waiting to support the Great Tongue (see 10-35) with spells.
+	* 3 heqeti apprentices, waiting to support the Great Tongue (10-35) with spells.

 2 apprentice heqeti weavers (see new monsters), as a 4th-level magic users: SZ M; AL CE; AC 5; MV 120’, 90’ swimming; HD 4; HP 12, 10; #AT 1; Dmg 2-5 (dagger).
 Constant abilities: infravision.
 Special attacks: +1 to damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold, and water/ice.
 Possessions: each as a wand of magic missles (14, 17 charges) and a curved dagger.
 Memorized spells for each: enlarge, magic missile, spider climb; strength, web.
 Spell books: detect magic, enlarge, magic missile, protection from good, read magic, spider climb; darkness 15’ radius, invisibility,  strength, web.
 One of the two has been afflicted by the light master effect from the magical nexus at 10-12.
 Although his infravision is strong, he emits a purple glow visible for 150’.